lml/commontator/README.md

 Please be aware that with mentions enabled, any registered user can use the `user_mentions_proc` to search for other users.
-Make sure to properly escape SQL in this proc and to not allow searches on sensitive fields.
+Make sure to properly escape SQL in this proc and do not allow searches on sensitive fields.

 Use '@' with at least three other characters to mention someone in a new/edited comment.

-The mentions script assumes that commontator is mounted at `/commontator`, so make sure that is indeed the case if you plan to use mentions.
+The mentions script assumes that Commontator is mounted at `/commontator`, so make sure that is indeed the case if you plan to use mentions.

 ## Browser Support